 I’m always grateful for the opportunity to work with the marvelous musicians of IonSound Project and for the chance to collaborate with Garth.
 And I’m particularly grateful to the Sprout Fund for supporting the entire CreatION Sound project.

 The first movement is a romp from start to finish that gives a nod to the legendary Vince Guaraldi and affords each player a virtuosic solo.
-This excerpt features violinist Laura Motchalov, pianist Jack Kurutz, and drummer Dan Zawodniak.
+This excerpt features violinist Laura Motchalov, pianist Jack Kurutz, and drummer Ryan Socrates.

 To me, writing a slow movement often feels akin to how the Apostle Paul describes certain kinds of prayer—as the Spirit interceding for us in “groans that words cannot express” (Rom.
 8:26).
 There is a lot of motion in this passage, but the motion is all in the service of creating a sense of stillness, which I guess is a very dance-like endeavor.

 The third movement is a study in sonic fields that are simultaneously static and in a state of flux.
-This excerpt goes from the beginning of the movement into the third major section and gives a good sense of what’s in store.
+This excerpt includes the final section of the movement and thus, the work as a whole.